Why should I hire you?

 - The first line should be indented by 0.5 inch.
 Please, no other paragraph indents except in creative writing where signaling a new scene, chapter, or line of dialogue.

 - All lines should be double-spaced.

+More information on formatting manuscripts can be found here.
 It is easier for me—and costs you less—if any documents you send to me are correctly formatted before I begin work on your project.

 What is the average length for a book manuscript?
-What is the average length for a screenplay?

 Book manuscripts vary in length depending on a variety of factors, such as whether the manuscript is the first book by a new writer or the twelfth manuscript by a more seasoned author, or what genre best fits the story.
 The ideal length for a debut book is often said to be about 80,000 words—around 320 pages if formatted to industry standards—in length when first sent to a publisher as a manuscript.
 Two excellent resources on this subject can be found here and here.